7 Easy Steps: How to Crochet a Rose

 What Are the Best Ways to Use Your Crochet Roses?

-Once you know how to crochet a rose, you will find endless ways to use them.
-Sew them onto beanie hats, scarves, and cowls for an instant upgrade.
+Once you can make one, you’ll find endless uses.
+Sew them onto beanies, scarves, and cowls for an instant upgrade.

 They also make beautiful appliques for baby blankets and throw pillows.
 Check out Spruce Crafts for more flower inspiration.